seers/GoGPT/README.md

 ## Usage

 To chat with ChatGPT, run the executable file and follow the prompts.
-You can optionally pass in the `-k` flag to specify API Key to use.
+You must pass in the `-k` flag to specify API Key to use.
 Here's an example:
 ```
 ./GoGPT -k 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
 ```